PeterBengtson/AWS-Core-SSO-Configuration/README.md

 This allows you to manage multiple installations in the same repository.
 You might also want to modify `.gitignore` to allow your new directory to be committed to version control, as all subdirectories under `conf` except `acme-inc`are excluded by default.

+You can authenticate by any means you like, including temporary credentials pasted from the SSO login screen, or through something like `aws sso login --profile xxxxx`.
+The named profile, or your default profile, must give you admin access to the AWS Organizations administrative account.